Goodman-lab/Diamond_energy/README.md

 Framework Assumption: The algorithm uses the premise that low-energy conformations of a molecule are likely to closely resemble diamond lattice structures.
 This assumption enables a more efficient search.

-Conformer Generation: Utilizing tree-search algorithm, *Italic*Diamond Energy generates potential low-energy conformers of the molecule.
+Conformer Generation: Utilizing tree-search algorithm, *Diamond Energy* generates potential low-energy conformers of the molecule.
 These conformers are designed to fit within the constraints of a diamond lattice framework.

-Refinement: Finally, the output generated conformers could be further mminimized using Quantum Mechanics/Molecular Mechanics (QM/MM) methods.
+Refinement: Finally, the output generated conformers could be further minimized using Quantum Mechanics/Molecular Mechanics (QM/MM) methods.

-This methodical approach allows *Italic*Diamond Energy to rapidly identify all potential low-energy conformers of a given molecule, aiding in subsequent computational or experimental analysis.
+This methodical approach allows *Diamond Energy* to rapidly identify all potential low-energy conformers of a given molecule, aiding in subsequent computational or experimental analysis.

 #################################################################